defano/docker-tutorial/README.md

 ##### A note for Mac and Windows users
 While you can't run Docker containers *directly* on your Mac or Windows machine, you can manage and control them as though they were.
 Docker Toolbox comes with a Mac and Windows native version of the `docker` command that knows how to proxy into the Docker Machine and control containers executing inside that "machine" just as though they were executing on your host.

-**Why should I care?** This feature has the effect of letting native Mac and Windows processes directly control and manage Docker containers.
+Why should I care?
+This feature has the effect of letting native Mac and Windows processes directly control and manage Docker containers.
 This is especially useful if you're developing code in which your build scripts or integration tests expect to be able to build, start and run a container.

+_Beware the Port Spaghetti_

 Keep in mind that your container-to-host port publishing will not expose the container's port through your Mac or Windows, but only ports to your Docker Machine VM.
 That is, a container which exposes port 8080 will be accessible from port 8080 on the Docker Machine, *not port 8080 on the Mac or Windows machine*.
 (Sound of head exploding, here.)